smaranjitghose/compiler_design_lab/README.md

 # Compiler Design Lab Assignments

 This repository is a collection of the assignments done for Compiler Design Lab 15CS314J during Spring 2020 at SRM IST.
+Implementations in both Python and  C are available

 |Ex no.|Name|Solutions(Python)|Solutions(C)|
 |------|----|----------------|-----------|